jiloj/jnode/docs/src/main/paradox/part-1/index.md

 The `PostResourceHandler` is responsible for converting backend data from a repository into a `PostResource`.
 We won't go into detail on the `PostRepository` details for now, only that it returns data in an backend-centric state.

-A REST resource has information that a backend repository does not -- it knows about the operations available on the resource, and contains URI information that a single backend may not have.
-As such, we want to be able to change the representation that we use internally without changing the resource that we expose publicly.
+A REST model.resource has information that a backend repository does not -- it knows about the operations available on the model.resource, and contains URI information that a single backend may not have.
+As such, we want to be able to change the representation that we use internally without changing the model.resource that we expose publicly.

 You can see the `PostResourceHandler` [here](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/app/v1/post/PostResourceHandler.scala#L35-L66):